Maria E. Beasley: Early life

-Maria Hauser was born in 1836 in North Carolina to a wealthy family.
+Maria Hauser was born in about 1836 in North Carolina to a wealthy family.
 Her parents were Anna Johanna Spach and Christian Hauser, and Christian was a miller.
 Maria showed a keen interest in mechanics as a youth, and spent time familiarizing herself with her father's mill machinery and grandfather's distillery.
 At the age of thirteen, she built a small sailboat that was capable of safely transporting her and her dog.
 Additionally, she was known to create several functioning watermills on her own without assistance from anyone else.
 One of her grandfathers, Jacob Hauser, was a distillery owner in Kentucky, and when Maria visited him and his business she learned about the work of barrel-making and her grandfather's desperate need for a better method, which he had been known to travel as far as 1,000 miles in search of.

 Maria married a North Carolina doctor named John Q. Beasley, taking his name.
 They had two sons: C. Oscar and Walter.
 Around 1861, just as the Civil War was beginning, John Q. became unwell.
 Maria Beasley moved the family to her grandfather's home in Kentucky (which he later bequeathed to her).
 They lived there for at least ten years.
 Beasley then decided there would be better educational opportunities for their sons further north, so she sold the land in Kentucky and moved the family again, this time to Philadelphia, Pennsylvania.